University of the Philippines Manila Chorale: Conductor

 Eman earned his Diploma for Creative and Performing Musical Arts (DCPMA) and Bachelor of Music (BM) degree, major in Music Education, from the University of the Philippines College of Music.
 As a musician, he has established himself as a chorister, conductor, arranger, and teacher, lending his talents by playing these roles to different choirs, organizations, and events.
 He has composed and arranged pieces for various choral competitions, orchestral performances, television, and stage productions.

-Prior to UPMC, Eman served as the former Assistant Conductor of the University of the Philippines Concert Chorus from 2007-2012.
+Prior to UPMC, Eman served as the former Assistant Conductor of the University of the Philippines Concert Chorus from 2007 to 2012.
 In 2012, he conducted and led the group in winning several international recognitions in different competitions in Europe.

-Currently, Eman holds a master's degree in Music (MM), major in Choral Conducting, also hailing from the UP College of Music.
+Currently, Eman holds a master's degree in music (MM), major in Choral Conducting, also hailing from the UP College of Music.
 He is a faculty of the Conducting Department in the UP College of Music Extension Program.
 He also sings Bass-Baritone with the Philippine Madrigal Singers.